OluwatobiAkintokun/Online-retail-store-analysis/README.md

 # Dataset

 **Online Retail-** The online retail dataset consists of the following column names: Invoice No, Stock code, Quantity, Invoice Date, Unit Price, Customer ID, and Country.
+The raw data contains 488,179 rows and 11 columns.

 # Data cleaning and transformation
 * I filtered out quantities below 1 in the 'Quantity' column.